min-khant-saw/interior-design/README.md

 1. Retrieve the `$mail` property to get the email address of the subscriber.
 2. Send a confirmation email to the subscriber using the `Mail::to()` method, passing in the email address and a new instance of the `SubscribeMail` Mailable class as arguments.

+## PHP Room Design Controller

+This PHP class is a Laravel controller that handles requests related to creating and retrieving room designs.
+It provides two methods:

+-   `addNewDesign()`: This method validates a request to add a new room design and saves the uploaded image to a Dropbox disk.
+It then creates a new `RoomDesign` model with the uploaded image filename and returns it in the response.
+-   `getDesign()`: This method retrieves all room designs from the database, including their associated user information.
+It then maps the image URL for each design and returns them in the response.

+The `RoomDesignController` class also has a constructor, which is currently empty.